 There is no one-size-fits-all solution for hypermobile back pain.
 Your body, your symptoms, and your lifestyle are unique, which is why your treatment plan must be, too.
 We start by listening to you and conducting a thorough evaluation to understand exactly how hypermobility affects your spine.
 From there, we design a personalized plan that aligns with the core principle of strengthening, not stretching.
 Our treatments are designed to support your physical therapy goals, helping you regain function and learn to manage your condition effectively.
 Dr. Ajith Nair works with you to find the right combination of therapies to reduce your pain, allowing you to build core stability and improve your quality of life.

-When to See a Specialist for Your Back Pain
+When Should You See a Specialist for Back Pain?

 Knowing when to manage back pain at home and when to call a professional can be tricky.
 While a few days of discomfort after a long drive or a tough workout is usually nothing to worry about, persistent or severe pain is your body’s way of telling you something isn’t right.
 Listening to those signals is the first step toward feeling better.
 If your back pain is interfering with your daily life, it’s time to get an expert opinion.
 A specialist can provide an accurate diagnosis and get you on the right path to recovery, which is especially important when dealing with issues like hypermobility.